lanl/LaGriT/documentation/build_win.md

 ## 3. Compiling Exodus

 1. Now before we start installing ExodusII, we need to make some slight modifications to NetCDF in `$NETCDF_HOME/include/netcdf.h` by changing the following variables as stated in exodus README file:

           #define NC_MAX_DIMS  65536
           #define NC_MAX_VARS 524288
           #define NC_MAX_VAR_DIMS 8

 2. Unpack Exodus and navigate to the exodus directory

 3. Here we have two options for compiling ExodusII as described in the README, 1st is with Makefile.standalone, and 2nd is with cmake

   3.1.
 Using Makefile.standalone (INCOMPLETE: Might need to add additional arguments):

    Use the following make command:

         make -f Makefile.standalone NETCDF=$HOME ARFLAGS=-rcv CFLAGS="-m64" FCFLAGS="-m64" CXXFLAGS="-m64"

    Copy the Exodus libararies to our local libraries

         cp libexodus.a libexoIIv2for.a $HOME/lib

   3.2 Using cmake (Harder difficulty since requires manipulation of additional libs but completed):

 **NOTE:** To be able to use cmake on my Cygwin installation I had to copy over my cmake executable from `/bin/cmake` to `/home/304285/bin/cmake`, and my cmake root files from `/usr/share/cmake-3.1.2` to `/home/304285/share/cmake-3.1.2`.
 My PATH variable was set up to read my /home/304285/bin directory last and it overwrote the cmake I had in /bin/cmake.
 (Otherwise it throws `could not find CMAKE_ROOT/Module directory not found/Error executing cmake::LoadCache()`)

-    Run 'sh cmake-script' once you make appropriate changes to you cmake-script file, this was mine:
+  Run `sh cmake-script` once you make appropriate changes to you cmake-script file, this was mine:

         EXTRA_ARGS=$@